-I'm not a cosmetics specialist to talk about skin care.
-However, skin as well as all other organs is subject to aging .
-The difference is that on the skin, aging processes can easily be seen in the form of wrinkles and neoplasms, the amount of which increases with age.
-Another major skin problem is the inflammation processes , which include, but are not limited to, various pimples and pimples associated with infection , as well as sterile inflammations, whether autoimmune or caused, for example, by skin exposure to UV radiation.
+I'm not a cosmetics expert to talk about skin care.
+However, the skin, like all other organs, is aging .
+The difference is that the skin's aging processes can easily be seen in the form of wrinkles and neoplasms that increase with age.
+Another major skin problem is the inflammation processes , including the various pimples and pimples associated with infection , as well as sterile inflammations, whether autoimmune or caused by, for example, exposure of the skin to UV radiation.
 I am convinced that skin care from the inside is more important than applying anti-aging preparations from the outside.

 Wrinkles and skin aging

 Wrinkles are a typical external manifestation of skin aging that accompanies loss of collagen, elastin and hyaluronic acid.
 Collagen is a protein that is close to steel.
 For example, the tendons consist mostly of collagen.
 But collagen is also an essential part of the skin (therefore the leather strap can not be stretched).
 Elastin differs from collagen by being stretchable as a gum.
 Hyaluronic acid is a macromolecule that binds a large amount of water to form a solid jelly that gives the skin a tense and fresh look.
 When these structural molecules are lost, the skin becomes loose and wrinkles develop.
 Plastic surgeons fight wrinkles by stretching and injections of collagen and other materials.
 A more natural way is to protect the skin from aging with the right diet during life and with sufficient intake of vitamins E and C. Vitamin C directly participates in collagen synthesis.